Presales: Responsibilities

 The task of a presales person starts from the initial contact phase and often ends once the customer has been acquired i.e. sale is made.
 In some cases, pre-sales also will provide some initial or post-sale transitional support.
+Note that while presales is a part of the sales process, it typically excludes the negotiation and contractual agreements.

 The responsibilities differ from organization to organization but in general, include: